 An electrically safe work condition is not a guarantee of zero risk

 When engineers, electricians, and safety managers talk about an electrically safe work condition (ESWC) they often assume that the phrase automatically means “everything is safe” and that the job site is free from danger.
-In reality, an ESWC is a state that can be achieved, maintained, and lost, and it is never a permanent shield against all electrical hazards.
+Which means in reality, an ESWC is a state that can be achieved, maintained, and lost, and it is never a permanent shield against all electrical hazards.
 Understanding the limits of an ESWC, the factors that can undermine it, and the best practices for continuous protection is essential for anyone who works around electricity.

 Introduction